South Africa's Woolworths set to buy Australia's David Jones for $2 billion

 Its shares jumped to match the bid price but later pared gains slightly to end the day 23 percent higher at A$3.91.

-The offer prompted Myer, Australia’s biggest department store operator, to withdraw its all-share proposal that valued David Jones at A$1.7 billion as of Tuesday’s closing price, and which it had promoted as a merger of equals.
+The offer prompted Myer, Australia’s biggest department store, to withdraw its nil-premium all-stock proposal that valued David Jones at A$1.7 billion as of Tuesday’s closing price, and which it had touted as a merger of equals.

 “What we are seeing is like a global consolidation of retail,” said Morningstar analyst Tim Montague-Jones.